-You must submit an arrival report to the BC PNP within 60 days of arriving in B.C. with your valid work permit, or, from the date your performance agreement was signed, whichever is later.
+You must submit an arrival report to the BC PNP within 60 days of arriving in B.C. with your valid work permit, or, from the date your Performance Agreement was signed, whichever is later.
 The arrival report provides basic information about your updated contact information in B.C., your work permit, and whether you transferred the requisite funds into a financial institution in B.C.
 Your arrival report must be submitted through My Dashboard.

-After you arrive in B.C. with your valid work permit, you are encouraged to meet with the community's Designated Contact Person (DCP) to:
+After you arrive in B.C. with your valid work permit, you are encouraged to meet with the designated community contact person to: